-There is a compulsory departmental induction at the start of the academic year (Noughth Week, Michaelmas Term - w/c Monday 7 October, the week before the start of your first term).
-All students are expected to attend.
+There is a compulsory departmental induction at the start of the academic year (noughth week, Michaelmas term - w/c Monday 4 October, the week before the start of your first term).
+All students are expected to attend (either virtually or in person).
 During Induction week you will receive information about the course, the Programme, the Oxford School of Global and Area Studies, the Faculty of Oriental Studies and the University.
 Staff from the MSc in Modern South Asian Studies will lead induction sessions in which you will learn more about the course content, timetables, examinations and facilities.
 You will learn how to use the University computer systems and the University libraries.
 You will also have a college induction during this week.

-A timetable for induction will be sent to you by email at least a week in advance, but please make sure you have arrived in Oxford in time to start at 10.30am on Monday 7 October 2019 in the Dahrendorf Room at St Antony's College.
+A timetable for induction will have been sent to you by email in advance, but please make sure you are available to start at 9.30am on Monday 4 October 2021.